xwmx/nb/README.md

 q                 Quit
 ```

-`notes ls` is a combination of `notes notebooks` and `notes list` in one view
+`nb ls` is a combination of `nb notebooks` and `nb list` in one view
-and accepts the same arguments as `notes list`, which lists only notes.
+and accepts the same arguments as `nb list`, which lists only notes.

-For more information about options for listing notes, run `notes help ls` and
+For more information about options for listing notes, run `nb help ls` and
-`notes help list`.
+`nb help list`.

 #### Editing Notes